ansible-community/antsibull-nox/docs/reference.md

   Note that right now antsibull-nox will not supply any default config file, but this might change in the future.

+* `pylint_package: str` (default `"pylint"`):
+  The package to install for `pylint` in this session.
+  You can specify a value here to add restrictions to the `pylint` version, or to pin the version, or to install the package from a local repository.

 * `pylint_ansible_core_package: str` (default `"ansible-core"`):
   The package to install for `ansible-core` in this session.
   You can specify a value here to add restrictions to the `ansible-core` version,